foxbunny/transplexer-tools/README.md

 Because a JavaScript function can only return a single value, this transformer will narrow the pipe down to a single value.
-This is acceptable in most cases, but if you need to pass on multiple values, then you should write a transformer instead.
+This is acceptable in most cases, but if we need to pass on multiple values, then we write a transformer instead.

 Example: